COINtoolbox/GMM_Catalogue/README.md

 ## *Short tutorial for the use of GMM in Python*

-Created by Pierre-Yves and Madura Killedar
+Created by Pierre-Yves and Madura Killedar and available at [Python tutorial](https://github.com/COINtoolbox/GMM_Catalogue/blob/master/Tutorial/GMM_Python.ipynb)